hellp/saferedisqueue/README.rst

 `SafeRedisQueue` accepts ``*args, **kwargs`` and passes them to `redis.StrictRedis`, so use whatever you need.

-*Two exceptions*, use these in the keyword arguments to configure `SafeRedisQueue` itself:
+*Three exceptions*, use these in the keyword arguments to configure `SafeRedisQueue` itself:

+`url`
+    Shortcut to use instead of a host/port/db/password combinations.
+    Accepts "redis URLs" just as the redis library does, for example:

+    - redis://[:password]@localhost:6379/0
+    - unix://[:password]@/path/to/socket.sock?db=0

+    When using this keyword parameter, all positional arguments (usually one the host) are ignored.
+Those two are equivalent:

+    - ``SafeRedisQueue('localhost', port=6379, db=7)``
+    - ``SafeRedisQueue(url='redis://localhost:6379/7')``

 `name`
     A prefix used for the keys in Redis.
 Default: "0", which creates the